 The wide-open spaces of the countryside make transportation a challenge.
 When you live in the country, you may be farther from your neighbors as well as your workplace, child’s school, doctor’s office, and stores.
 That makes a car an absolute necessity for country dwellers.

-Interestingly, despite their heavier reliance on their cars, country dwellers typically spend less per year for gas, insurance, and maintenance than those in the suburbs.
+Interestingly, despite their heavier reliance on their cars, country dwellers typically spend less per year for insurance and maintenance than those in the suburbs, and not much more on gas.
 According to a 2019 paper in Spatial Analysis and Modeling (covered in detail in Futurity), gas tends to be more expensive “at the interfaces between urban and rural areas” where suburbs are located than in either urban or rural areas.
 Auto insurance also tends to be cheaper in rural areas, according to the Insurance Information Institute — partly because their less crowded roads reduce the risk of accidents, and partly because theft and vandalism are less common.

 The main reason so many people are thinking about moving out of the city right now is the COVID-19 pandemic.
 Many people fear that living in a densely populated city puts them at a higher risk of being exposed to the disease.
 Even New York’s governor, Andrew Cuomo, tweeted that the density of New York City was “destructive,” and the city should make “an immediate plan” to reduce it.

-However, there’s little evidence to suggest that city residents are at higher risk for COVID-19 than those in low-density suburbs.
-In fact, both the World Bank study and an American study by ProPublica Illinois found that just the opposite was true.
+However, there’s little evidence to suggest that city residents are at higher risk for dying of COVID-19 than those in low-density suburbs.
+In fact, both the World Bank study and an American study by Johns Hopkins University found that just the opposite was true.
 And as The Atlantic points out, many of the world’s most densely populated cities, including Hong Kong, Taipei, and Seoul, have done a better job of controlling the virus than lower-density, sprawling metropolitan areas.

 In fact, according to The New York Times, denser cities can make their residents safer during a pandemic — and at other times too.
 Compared to less dense areas, they offer: